0

 GENERAL COMMENTS:

-disappointed/unsupported manner.
-No new cash cattle trade has developed.
-July
+higher.
+No new cash cattle trade has developed yet but more trade will likely

 LIVE CATTLE:

-Southern live cattle traded at mostly $222 to $224, which is also steady to
+cattle have traded at $230, which is steady to $1.00 higher than last week's

-of select, zero loads of trim and 5.39 loads of ground beef).
+select, zero loads of trim and 10.05 loads of ground beef).

 FEEDER CATTLE: